temcocontrols/T3000Webview/docs/GRAFANA_IMPLEMENTATION_STATUS.md

 - Professional UI components
 - Seamless Vue-React integration
 - Extensible architecture for future enhancements
+- Full React 18 compatibility with all Grafana libraries

 The solution is now ready for integration into the main T3000 application and can be extended with additional features as needed.